AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/overview.md

 **Performance**:

 * Make a single call from a page that contains a payload of data which then federates on the server side to reduce client-side network traffic and deliver a faster experience for customers.
-* Decrease the amount of time it takes for web pages to load so your site performs to industry best practices.
+* Decrease the amount of time it takes for web pages to load to improve site performance.
-* Decrease the number of required client-side technologies to reach your target market and send data to non-Adobe destinations.
+* Decrease the number of required client-side technologies to deliver your experience and send data to many destinations.

 **Data governance**:

-* Increase transparency and control over which data types are sent where across all properties.
+* Increase transparency and control over which data is sent where across all properties.

 ## Differences between event forwarding and tags

-In terms of implementation, event forwarding uses many of the same concepts as tags, such as [rules](../managing-resources/rules.md), [data elements](../managing-resources/data-elements.md), and [extensions](../managing-resources/extensions/overview.md).
+In terms of configuration, event forwarding uses many of the same concepts as tags, such as [rules](../managing-resources/rules.md), [data elements](../managing-resources/data-elements.md), and [extensions](../managing-resources/extensions/overview.md).
 The main difference between the two can be summarized as follows:

-* Tags **collects** event data and sends it to Platform Edge Network.
+* Tags **collects** event data from a website or native mobile application and sends it to Platform Edge Network.
-* Event forwarding **sends** incoming event data from Platform Edge Network to non-Adobe destinations.
+* Event forwarding **sends** incoming event data from Platform Edge Network to an endpoint which represents a final destination or an endpoint that provides data that you want to enrich the original payload with.

-While tags collects event data directly from your site using the Platform Web and Mobile SDKs, event forwarding requires event data to already be sent through Platform Edge Network in order to forward it to non-Adobe destinations.
-In other words, you must implement the Platform Web or Mobile SDK on your site (either through tags or using raw code) in order to use event forwarding.
+While tags collects event data directly from your site or native mobile application using the Platform Web and Mobile SDKs, event forwarding requires event data to already be sent through Platform Edge Network in order to forward it to destinations.
+In other words, you must implement the Platform Web or Mobile SDK on your digital property (either through tags or using raw code) in order to use event forwarding.

 ### Properties